Vertigo and Dizziness

 Vertigo, or Benign Paroxysmal Positional Vertigo (BPPV).
 Benign vertigo is

-theorized to be caused by small densities (Canolith, litho=stone) that are formed inside the inner ear.
-Most often as a result of head trauma, recently or in the past.
+formed inside the inner ear.
+Most often as a result of head trauma, recently or

-the body is not moving.
+movement, when the body is not moving.

-Treatment for Benign Vertigo: The Canalith
+for Benign Vertigo: The Canalith Repositioning Procedure...

-The canolith repositioning procedure is not a
+The canolith repositioning procedure is not a chiropractic procedure, but a

-chiropractic procedure, but a procedure first instituted and described by John
+procedure first instituted and described by John M. Epley, M.D.
+The procedure

-head positioning procedure designed to move these densities out of sensitive
+is basically a manual head positioning procedure designed to move these

-areas of the inner ear, into areas that do not cause problems.
-Clinically, I
+densities out of sensitive areas of the inner ear, into areas that do not cause

-have been very successful treating benign paroxysmal positional vertigo in the
+problems.
+Clinically, I have been very successful treating benign paroxysmal

-office.
-Most patients experience immediate results, while only a handful
+positional vertigo in the office.
+Most patients experience immediate results,

-require one to two more visits.
-About half experience a relapse, usually around
+while only a handful require one to two more visits.
+About half experience a

-3-6 months, that quickly goes away with further
+relapse, usually around 3-6 months, that quickly goes away with further

 treatment.
 The procedure is painless.
 If you can lie on your back, rollover on